-It has a solid steel construction that weighs 27lbs and it costs $399.
+It has a solid steel construction that weighs 27 lbs and it costs $399.
 Not too bad for what you get and maybe you could turn it into something cool once your children outgrow it.
 They also make a tandem version in which you can carry two kids for double the fun.

 Burley Piccolo Trailer

 This trailer bike costs $359 by itself new.
 The front wheel attachment costs $159 new.
 Now, if you ask me, I think $520 is far too much for a kid’s bike.
 Even if you do get some added benefit out of its different forms.
-The reality is you can definitely find both a trailer bike and kid’s bike separately online for under the cost of what it would take to buy this one new.
+The reality is you can definitely find both a trailer bike and a kid’s bike separately online for under the cost of what it would take to buy this one new.

 Trail Gator Tow Bar

 The trail gator is the last style of trailer bike.
 It is just a cross bar that attaches to the head tube of your kid’s existing bike.
-It is the most economic option at around $79 not including the original bike.
+It is the most economical option at around $79 not including the original bike.
 It has a solid steel construction with telescopic folding.
 You can either fold it and store it, on the bike down one of the seat stays, or you can fully remove it.
 I don’t have any experience with it personally but it looks like a solid by mostly because it seems to be the easiest way for your child to transition to riding their own bike without you spending a ton of cash.

 My final thoughts are that the best way to get your children interested in a bike is to put them on a real bike.
-There are balance bikes or training wheels which can help them get used to the feeling of being on a bike.
-You can control the environment they ride in by taking them to a parking lot or having them ride around a cul-de-sac.
-Most places allow children to ride on sidewalks, and if your city doesn’t have any, take them down a safe neighborhood street.
-They will learn so fast it will shock you.
+There are balance bikes or training wheels which can help them get used to the feeling of being on a bike but a trailer bike is a better option to begin with rather than training wheels.